Alan Alda To Receive Major Award At Hamptons International Film Festival

-Hollywood legend Alan Alda, who announced that he has Parkinson’s disease back in July, will be honored for his six-decades-long career this fall at a film festival.
+Hollywood legend Alan Alda, who announced that he has Parkinson’s disease back in July, will be honored for his six-decade-long career this fall at a film festival.

 The actor, writer, and director is set to be the second recipient of the Dick Cavett Artistic Champion Award, which was created to celebrate “artistic achievements and contributions to the industry,” according to the Hamptons International Film Festival (HIFF) website.
 Former television personality Cavett received the first award in 2017.